naoshibaikyu/wilyswarriors/CR_S1_PIEASS.md

 HornetSad: Meh.

-<div class="hhhh">The three goes to board the ship, unknowingly with Galaxy Man curiously trailing behind them.</div>
+%The three goes to board the ship, unknowingly with Galaxy Man curiously trailing behind them.

 PlugShocked: This is bigger than I expected!